rodocite/react-test/README.md

 <sub>Master</sub></br>
 [![Build Status](https://travis-ci.org/rodocite/react-test.svg?branch=master)](https://travis-ci.org/rodocite/react-test)

-Learning Travis CI and React testing using Mocha.
+Test scaffolding for a simple app to learn Travis CI and React testing using Mocha.
 Also using Webpack 6 and its new conventions.

+## TODO
+* Testing with Redux
+* PhantomJS